Memphis Burn Injuries Attorney

 Most people have experienced the pain associated with a bad sunburn.
 A sunburn is but one type of burn injury (and a relatively minor one at that).
 Serious burns can damage multiple layers of skin and affect bone and muscles, requiring extensive surgeries to repair the damage and minimize the appearance of scars and disfigurement.
 Other burns, if not treated quickly, are so serious that they can result in death.

 Have you or a loved one suffered a burn injury?
 If another person was responsible for causing or contributing to your burn injury, you may be able to recover compensation to help you pay for medical expenses, pain and suffering, and other losses and expenses you incurred through a burn injuries lawsuit.
-The Memphis burn injuries attorneys at Douglass & Runger, Attorneys at Law, are available to help you prepare and present such a case.
+The Memphis burn injuries attorneys at Douglass & Runger, PLLC, Attorneys at Law, are available to help you prepare and present such a case.

 Types of Burns